giantswarm/inago/docs/elasticsearch.md

 This updates the unit to use the later version of the Elasticsearch Docker image.

 Next, we're going to use the `update` command from Inago to perform the update of the Elasticsearch cluster.
+This will replace all the currently running group slices with new group slices.
 ```
 core@core-01 ~ $ ./inagoctl update elasticsearch --max-growth=1 --min-alive=2 --ready-secs=60
 2016-04-06 17:11:54.026 | INFO     | context.Background: Succeeded to update 3 slices for group 'elasticsearch': [184 372 88f].